endodoug/endodoug.github.io/_posts/2016-03-14-exploring-enums.md

             case Weight(Int)
         }

-Then add extension to conform to the `CustomStringConvertible` which uses a computed property to print out an string.
+Then add an extension to conform to the `CustomStringConvertible` which uses a computed property to print out an string.

         extension UFCWeightClasses: CustomStringConvertible {
             var description: String {